virtualeconomy/v-systems/README.md

 # VEE

 The code in master branch is under development.
-The latest release for each network can be found in the [Releases section](https://github.com/excelsia/vee/releases), you can switch to the corresponding tag and build the application.
+The latest release for each network can be found in the [Releases section](https://github.com/excelsia/vee/releases).
+You can switch to the corresponding tag and build the application.

 # Installation